ctjacobs/git-rdm/README.md

 This software is released under the MIT license.
 See the file called `LICENSE` for more information.

 ## Contact
 Please send any questions or comments about Git-RDM via email to [Christian Jacobs](http://christianjacobs.uk) at <christian@christianjacobs.uk>.

 Any bugs should be reported using the project's [issue tracker](http://github.com/ctjacobs/git-rdm/issues).
+If possible, please run Git-RDM with debugging enabled using the `-d` flag after `git rdm` (e.g. `git rdm -d publish figshare`).

 Contributions are welcome and should be made via a pull request.